 How Can the Insurance Company Blame You When a Drunk Driver Caused the Accident?

 People are often puzzled when they ask this question, and with good reason.
-The answer is that it’s in the insurance company’s best interest to at least try to blame you.
+Keep in mind that insurance companies often try to shift blame to protect their interests.

 Here’s why: Georgia uses modified comparative negligence in personal injury cases, which means that a negligent party doesn’t have to be 100 percent at fault in an accident or injury.
 In fact, there are many situations where one driver might be, for example, 90 percent at fault for an accident while the other driver is 10 percent responsible.